kribru/ica0002/backup_sla.md

 RPO (recovery point objective)

-    We will backup our services twice a day, so every 12 hours.
+    We will backup our services twice a day, so every 12 hours(10:22 and 22:22 UTC).

 Versioning and retention